Sales Prospecting 0 Comment

 I sent the article to the rep and noted, “This is gold – use this to reach out to him!”
 Rather than reading the article, the rep sent it along, mentioned a few things in his email and hoped for the best.

-Unfortunately, the rep did exactly what the CEO said not to do, and we still haven’t gotten in that particular door.
+Unfortunately, the rep did precisely what the CEO said not to do, and we still haven’t gotten in that particular door.
 So, take the time to read what you reference.

 6. Stretch yourself.